The National Audubon Society is a nonprofit conservation

 Qualifications and Experience

-- Bachelor’s degree and 3-5 years experience supporting
+- Bachelor’s degree and at least 5 years experience in developing

-- Interest, understanding, and commitment to the mission of the
+- Interest, understanding and commitment to the mission of

 National Audubon Society, and ability to communicate Audubon’s